scicloj/note-to-test/README.md

 would first clean the test namespace up, removing all existing tests.

 ## TODO
-- name this library
-- document the extensible support for special values (beyind plain clj data)
+- document the extensible support for special values (beyond plain clj data)

 ## Wishlist
 - support an alternative plain-data output format to help seeing the output changes explicitly